Iteo/audoma/docs/usage.rst

 | It is also possible for action to serve more than one http method.
 | In audoma it is allowed to assign different serializers for each of actions methods.
-| This may be usefull for example if you want to use different list post serializer
-| and list get serializer.

 | Example: